Elispe/Elispe.github.io/_pages/research.md

 ## Background

 My background is in theoretical physics, where I developed expertise in mathematical modeling and computational methods.
 I now apply this foundation to energy and transport systems, with the goal of developing tools for complex infrastructure systems undergoing rapid decarbonization.

+I am a physicist by training, and most of my past research work belongs to the field of particle physics.
+I investigated the electromagnetic properties of a certain type of hadrons, known as hyperons, to improve our knowledge of the fundamental structure of baryonic matter and to address the open question of the matter-antimatter imbalance observed in our Universe.

+After my PhD, my research interest shifted towards larger energy systems - from hadrons to our planet - and I  decided to pursue a pivot in my primary research direction.
+I enjoy multidisciplinary research, and my goal is to integrate disciplines like physics and math, in which I have a strong background, with computer science, data science and engineering, to tackle pressing global challenges with real-world applications.

 <!--Background
 ------